 Property Boundaries and Ownership Patterns The platting of the property has changed.

 The ownership patterns in the area have changed.
 There is a consolidation of parcels in the area to provide for larger parking lots and structures.

-Land Use Patterns and Zoning The land use and zoning patterns have changed dramatically from the period of significance.
-Originally, the majority of the area to the west was single-family residential.
-Today the area is primarily commercial.
-As downtown has expanded most of the residential structures have been removed.
+Land Use Patterns and Zoning The land use and zoning patterns have changed to the east of the property.
+Originally, the area directly to the east was single-family residential.
+Today the area is developed as County property.
+Massachusetts Street has remained commercial in use and zoning.

-Circulation Patterns Street and sidewalk patterns have changed very little, but the paving materials have changed substantially.
+Circulation Patterns Street and sidewalk patterns have changed very little, but the paving materials have changed.

-Primary Structures The most significant change is the removal of the residential structures along Vermont Street.
+Primary Structures The most significant change is the removal of the residential structures to the east.
+Watkins Bank Building still stands as a dominant feature in the area.

-Secondary Structures Overall, the number of secondary structures has been reduced.
+Secondary Structures Overall, the number of secondary structures has been reduced and is limited mainly to the residential area to the east.